Hancock CRC

 3:15-5:00 P.M.:

 Kid Connection will meet.
-Our lesson will be “Shipwreck!” from Acts 27.
-Yvonne Krupke has signed up for snack.
+Our lesson will be “Wrapped in a Rainbow” from Genesis 6-9.
+Cheryl Walton has signed up for snack.

 7:00 P.M.:

-Pastor David will lead the service.
-Trinity Meinders will make profession of faith.
-The special offering will be for the SCMC Courage Cottage.
+Pastor David will lead the Morning Worship Service.
+Bonnie Barthel will be baptized.
+The special offering will be for the Benevolent Fund.

 11:00 A.M.: Sunday School (Preschool-1st Grade 2nd-5th Grade)